What is Website Popup Survey?

 They can be used in many ways, to find out why visitors are doing actions you expected them to, or to generate leads.
 Below you can find some potential use cases:

-- Collecting feedback on recently redesigned pages. (real-life case study here)
+- Collecting feedback on recently redesigned pages. (real-life case study about improving design of a website)

-- discovering what potential customers of your e-commerce would want you to offer (another example here)
+- Discovering what potential customers of your e-commerce would want you to offer (real-life case study about how to find new business opportunities with website surveys)

-- post-purchase surveys to discover friction points on your purchase path and fix them to increase conversion rates and sales (yet another case study here)
+- Post-purchase surveys to discover friction points on your purchase path and fix them to increase conversion rates and sales (real-life case study about how to improve e-commerce website with post-purchase surveys)

-- exit survey to find out why visitors are bouncing off your page
+- Website exit survey to find out why visitors are bouncing off your page

-One of the crucial factors leading to a successful website survey is asking the right questions (take a look at the 20 most popular website survey questions).
+One of the crucial factors leading to a successful website survey is asking the right questions (take a look at the 20 most popular website survey question examples).

 They must be easy to understand and presented at the right moment, which leads us to the second factor crucial in a successful survey, which is utilizing targeting.

 A crucial factor of a successful website survey is asking the right questions at the right time.
-So not only does the question have to be appropriately phrased (take a look at 20 most popular website survey questions) it also has to be appropriately targeted.
+So not only does the question have to be appropriately phrased it also has to be appropriately targeted.

 Website popup surveys can be targeted to show to a specific group of website visitors.
 For example, Survicate provides targeting capabilities listed below: